simple-crypto/verime/README.md

 * GNU Make (v4.2.1 Built for x86_64-pc-linux-gnu tested)
 * bash on Unix system (GNU bash, version 5.0.17(1)-release (x86_64-pc-linux-gnu) on Ubuntu 20.04.3 tested)

-In addition, the following package are required
+In addition, the following python packages are required

-* build.
+* `build`
-* python3.8-venv
+* `python3.8-venv`

+We also recommand to install the `numpy` package in order to easily use the package generated by Verime (more information can be found in the example and in the Section "Verime API and detailed usage").

 ## Installation
-The Verime tools is written in python3.
+The Verime tools is written in python3 and is organised as a python package.
 The following commands allow to install the Verime tool:
 ```
 python3 -m build
-python3 -m pip install dist/*.whl
+python3 -m pip install dist/verilator_me-*.whl
 ```
 In summary, the first command build the python package of the tool and the second one install the `.whl` file generated.

 ## Basic example

-The [tests](tests/example) directory contains an example of use for the tool.
+This section details the different steps to perform in order to use the tool for the simple example provided under the [tests](tests/example) directory.
 In particular, the directory [srcs](tests/example/srcs) contains the Verilog file implementing a programmable delay counter (i.e., a module that counts up to an arbitrary value and indicates when it finishes).
 In particular, the following files can be found:

 * [FA1bit.v](tests/example/srcs/FA1bit.v): a 1-bit full adder.
 * [FANbits.v](tests/example/srcs/FANbits.v): a N-bit full adder.
 * [counter.v](tests/example/srcs/counter.v): the top level counter.

 These modules are not necessarily optimal and have been coded to explicitly use different coding styles (e.g., generate loop, multiple depth levels, generics and localparam, ... ).
-For the provided top level, `cnt_bound` is used to specify a delay (in clock cycle), `start` is a control signal used to start a new count and `busy` is asserted when a count is in progress.
+For the provided top level, `cnt_bound` is used to specify a delay (in terms of clock cycles), `start` is a control signal used to start a new count and `busy` is asserted when a count is in progress.
 An execution begins when `start` is asserted (and that `busy` is not).
 Then, the core will assert `busy` during `cnt_bound`+1 cycles.

 ### 1. Annotation of the HDL
  In this simple example, we use Verime to probe some internals signals accross the hierarchy of the counter.
 To do so, we first annotate the internal signals that we want to probe with the `verilator_me` attribute.
 In particular, we annotate the signals `reg [N-1:0] counter_state` (in [counter.v](tests/example/srcs/counter.v)), `input a` (in [FA1bit.v](tests/example/srcs/FA1bit.v)) and `input b` (in [FA1bit.v](tests/example/srcs/FA1bit.v)) as depicted in the following code snippets